 Should you line up a job before you fly to Thailand?

 For most guys, yes.
-Danny recommends starting to teach online from the US first so you have income coming in, then lining up the Thailand job so it is set when you land.
-Coming to Thailand is a 20-hour, ~10,000-mile move, so you want a plan and a safety net, not a blind leap.
-Risk-takers with savings can wing it, but lining it up is the smarter play.
+Start teaching online from the US first so income is already coming in, then line up the Thailand job so it is set when you land.
+This is a move to the other side of the planet, so you want a safety net, not a blind leap.
+Two income streams beat one on day one.